jorpppp/jorpppp.github.io/_teaching/2017-summer-teaching-1.md

 venue: "Universidad del Rosario, Department of Economics"
 date: 2017-06-01
 location: "Bogotá, Colombia"
-excerpt: 'Introductory microeconomics course for economics and finance students'
+excerpt: 'Introductory microeconomics course for economics and finance students.'
 ---

 Microeconomics I offers the necessary tools to analyze invididual behavior, firm behavior and their market interactions in extreme cases like competitive markets and monopolies.